The Bully-Free Classroom

 Expose the Myths

 Before you can solve or prevent a problem, it helps to define it.
 There are many myths about bullying.
-The "True or False Checklist" on page 44 will expose some of the myths and start students thinking about what bullying is and how it affects everyone.
+The "True or False Checklist" below will expose some of the myths and start students thinking about what bullying is and how it affects everyone.

 Read each myth statement aloud and encourage students to discuss each one.
 You might introduce these concepts into the discussion: